History of the Minoan Civilization on Crete

 Comments Off on History of the Minoan Civilization on Crete

 Dramatic mountains.
 Sparkling blue sea.
 Constant sunshine.
 The island of Crete is an island in southern Greece that is a beautiful paradise.
-This is an island where the old meets the new.
+It is also a place where the old meets the new.
 There are cities, traditional villages, and ancient ruins all coexisting.

 The Minoans left behind most of these ruins.
-The most famous of these ruins, the Palace of the Knossos, is considered one of the Seven Wonders of the Ancient World.
+The most famous of them, known as the Palace of the Knossos, is considered one of the Seven Wonders of the Ancient World.
 Though the palace was largely destroyed, much of it remains.
-In fact, there are Minoan ruins scattered throughout the island.

 Though Crete had been inhabited since around 128,000 BC, it wasn’t until the Minoans appeared that the island really began to flourish.
 It is difficult to pin down exact dates when the civilization inhabited the island.
 However, it was a Bronze Age Civilization that reached its height somewhere between 2700 BC and 1450 BC.

 The Minoans were an agricultural society, but they were also part of a lively oversees trade network.
 They traded their saffron, frankincense, pepper, gold, silver, pottery, and other items to nearby civilizations.
 They traded with Greece, Cypress, Anatolia, Syria, Egypt, Mesopotamia, and even Spain.

 Minoan crops included olive trees and grapes and the remains of the palaces show large storage vats, which likely held olive oil and wine, two things that are still manufactured on Crete today.

 There were people living on Crete by the time the Minoans established their civilization.
 For example, around 7000 BC, early inhabitants established small fishing villages by the water.
 However, the Minoans had a more complex system of architecture.